NunoPereiraSousa/JHOPWV/README.md

 # JHOPWV

-Back in
-2000, JHOPWV, a Non-Profit Organization realized that by working together we could overcome our challenges much more efficiently, and that is why we ultimately decided to launch JHOPWV.
+Back in 2000, a Non-Profit Organization realized that by working together they could overcome their challenges much more efficiently, and that is why they ultimately decided to launch JHOPWV.

-JHOPWV knows that our strength lies not only in the words we stand by, but most importantly through the actions of our initiatives.
+JHOPWV knows that their strength lies not only in the words they stand by, but most importantly through the actions of their initiatives.